 However, while eCBSV can catch the majority of synthetic identities, it requires customer consent and can be cost-prohibitive if used for every customer.

 A better synthetic fraud solution is to use progressive risk segmentation, especially for new users creating accounts.
 With this strategy, your business can dynamically insert checks into the identity verification process and add extra friction when appropriate.

 For example, you could run every user through a typical KYC flow — such as collecting and verifying a standard government-issued ID and selfie.
 Then, if they have thin or no credit history, or there are any risk factors or red flags in the data (such as multiple accounts being opened from the same location or device), you can use an additional eCBSV check to verify the SSN.

 In this scenario, the typical user will have a streamlined experience, but you’re more likely to catch fraudsters using synthetic identities.

 Remember: there’s no silver bullet to identity verification.
 Since no method is foolproof, it’s important to layer different types of verification to offset the tradeoffs of each method without adding too much friction.
 Known as the “Swiss Cheese Model,” each additional layer is another chance to identify a fraudster and prevent them from damaging your business.

 Finally, link analysis can also help you catch synthetic identities by identifying how user accounts are connected to each other.
 This means if a bad actor creates 10 different accounts using different names and emails but the same SSN, you can easily identify these linked fraudulent accounts and block them both now as well as in the future by performing real-time checks on any accounts that reuse these confirmed fraudulent pieces of information.

 Identify synthetic fraud before it’s too late with Persona

-Protect your business and customers with dynamic verification workflows that meet your unique risk tolerance and internal guidelines.
+Protect your business and customers with fraud solutions and dynamic verification workflows that meet your unique risk tolerance and internal guidelines.
 Get started today.